-So the game of “selling a high volume of cheap books” has been significantly comprised.
+So the game of “selling a high volume of cheap books” as an Amazon bookseller has been significantly comprised.

-However, high-priced books are minimally impacted by new Fulfillment by Amazon (FBA) fees
+High-priced books are minimally impacted by new FBA fees

 At a selling price of $35, your profits are only impacted by about 10%.
 Not an existentially threatening amount.